AbdallahEssamGaber/Manhaj/README.md

 - Pre-index content once, don't re-process per query (saves tokens/cost)
 - Gemini is used as the core LLM + embeddings to maximize Google Technology Bonus eligibility
 - Sidebar categorizes subjects; chat history carries over after sign-in
+- Original document files (PDFs, slides) get uploaded to Firebase Storage during ingestion.
+Each indexed chunk in Firestore stores its source document's Storage `url` alongside its `page`/`location`, so the RAG response can return a direct link to the real file, not just text